OpenFn/docs/docs/manage-projects/io-data-storage.md

 #### Managing Exports

 Users can view all history exports via the `History Exports` page in the project settings.
-Click on `Settings` on the side menu and click on `History Exports` to see the list of Work Order exports in your project.
+Click on `Settings` on the side menu and click on `History Exports` to see the list of work order exports in your project.

 On the `History Export`s page, you will see the list of exports showing your latest request and previous requests with the other information such as